kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Superficial peroneal

 #### Answer: B. Lateral sural cutaneous - *FALSE* = E. Superficial peroneal - TRUE
-- The superficial peroneal nerve provides cutaneous innervation to the lower anterior third of the leg and the dorsum of the foot.
-It reaches the dorsum of the foot by crossing over the anterior midline of the ankle region.
-Both the area of injury and the subsequent symptoms should point to damage of the superficial peroneal nerve.
-The femoral nerve is mostly important as a motor nerve – it innervates quadriceps femoris, sartorius and pectineus.
-Its anterior femoral cutaneous branches provide sensory innervation to the medial and anterior thigh.
-Another branch of the femoral nerve, the saphenous nerve, provides sensory innervation to the medial side of the leg and foot.
-The lateral sural cutaneous nerve is a branch of the common peroneal nerve providing sensory innervation to the skin of the lateral side of the leg.
-The sural nerve, which runs down the posterior leg with the lesser saphenous vein, provides sensory innervation to the posterior surface of the lower leg and the lateral side of the foot.
+- *Superficial Peroneal Nerve* provides cutaneous innervation to
+	1. Lower Anterior Third of Leg, and
+	2. Dorsum of Foot
+- It reaches Dorsum of Foot by crossing over *anterior midline of ankle region*
+- Area of injury and subsequent symptoms point to damage of *Superficial Peroneal Nerve*

+##### Notes

+###### Femoral Nerve
+- Mostly important as a motor nerve – *Quadriceps Femoris*, *Sartorius* and *Pectineus*
+- Anterior cutaneous branches provide sensory innervation to medial and anterior thigh

+###### Saphenous Nerve
+- Saphenous Nerve - another branch of Femoral Nerve
+- Sensory innervation to medial side of Leg and Foot

+###### Lateral Sural Cutaneous Nerve
+- Branch of Common Peroneal Nerve
+- Sensory innervation to skin of lateral side of Leg

+###### Sural Nerve
+- Runs down posterior leg with Lesser Saphenous Vein
+- Sensory innervation to posterior surface of lower leg and lateral side of foot

 ### Q1.26
 A 20-year-old man presents to the Emergency Department with features suggestive of _common peroneal nerve injury_.
 The common peroneal nerve is most commonly injured: